markpackham/d8Skeleton/modules/contrib/node_revision_delete/README.txt

    - drush nrd-set-time

-     Configures the frequency with which to delete revisions while cron is running.
+     Configures the frequency with which to delete revisions when cron runs.

    - drush nrd-get-time

-     Shows the frequency with which to delete revisions while cron is running.
+     Shows the frequency with which to delete revisions when cron runs.

    - drush nrd-when-to-delete-time